anywhichway/doxl/README.md

 The additional arguments are for advanced use.
 Behind the scenes, the functions `doxl.ANY` and `doxl.UNDEFINED` are implemented in a manner that usese these extended arguments.

-If a `doxl` is invoked with a query and the option `tranform:true`, then the return value of the function is used as the property value rather than the value on the source object.
+If a `doxl` is invoked with a query and the option `tranform:true`, then the return value of the function is used as the property value rather than the value on the source object, unless it is `undefined`.

 ## Handling `undefined`